sanctuarycomputer/style/README.md

 Even though we love tailwind - there are many occasions where we still need to write and maintain CSS conventions rather than just relying on tailwind to do all the heavy lifting.
 We only create a CSS class for components that have styling needs that aren't possible by inlining tailwind classes.
 Just be sure to only use a semantic class when you’re styling it from a CSS file.

-Use `components`, `atoms`, `blocks`, and `elements` folders in your CSS file structure in tandem with our desired Tailwind configuration:
+Use `components`, `atoms`, `blocks`, and `elements` folders in your CSS file structure in tandem with your desired Tailwind configuration:

 ```
 -- dirroot